JamesTheGiblet/Project-Flux/README.md

 👉 **Get the Full Documentation & Roadmap on our Website**

-## 🤝 Contributing
+## 🤝 Contributing & Sharing Your Mods

 We welcome contributions from anyone who believes in the vision of sovereign software!
+The best way to share your creations with the community is to add them to the engine as official presets.

+### How to Submit Your Mod

+If you've created a cool Weapon, Rule, Player, or Control mod that you want to share, you can submit it to be included in the main repository via a GitHub Pull Request.
+Here is the process:

+1. **Finalize Your Code:** Perfect your mod in the in-game editor.
+Once you're happy with it, copy the entire function.

+2. **Create a Mod File:**
-    Fork the repository: Start by forking sovereign-engine on GitHub.
+    - **Fork the repository** on GitHub.

-    Create your mods: Experiment, hack, and create new game mechanics, characters, or rules.

-    Share your creations: Submit pull requests with your new mods (ideally in the mods/ directory following the suggested community mod format) or showcase your forks in our community channels.
+    - In your fork, navigate to the appropriate `mods/` subdirectory (e.g., `mods/weapons/`, `mods/rules/`).
+    - Create a new `.js` file for your mod.
+The filename should be descriptive, like `laser-beam.js` or `survival-mode.js`.
+    - Paste your code into this new file.

+3. **Update the Manifest:**
+    - Open the `mods/mod-manifest.json` file.
+    - Add a new entry for your mod in the correct category.
+The key is the name that will appear in the dropdown, and the value is the path to your new file.

+    ```json
+    // Example for a new weapon in mods/mod-manifest.json
+    "weapon": {
+      "Pistol (Default)": "mods/weapons/pistol.js",
+      "Shotgun": "mods/weapons/shotgun.js",
+      "Your Awesome Mod": "mods/weapons/your-awesome-mod.js"
+    },
+    ```

+4. **Submit a Pull Request:**
+    - Commit your changes (the new `.js` file and the modified `mod-manifest.json`).
+    - Push the changes to your fork.
+    - Open a Pull Request from your fork to the main `sovereign-engine` repository.
+    - In the PR description, briefly explain what your mod does.

+We'll review your submission, and if it's a good fit, we'll merge it.
+Your creation will then be a built-in preset for everyone to enjoy!

+### Other Contributions

-    Improve the engine: Found a bug?
+- **Improve the engine:** Found a bug?
 Have an idea for a core engine improvement?
 Open an issue or submit a pull request!
+- **Showcase your fork:** If you've made major changes or created a completely new game, share a link to your fork in our community channels!

 ## 📄 License